Last updated on March 12th, 2021 at 12:10 pm

 - Bicycling: A great way to sample beaches is by bike in old Naples.

-- Naples Bird Rookery Swamp: Hiking, biking and wildlife.
+- Naples Bird Rookery Swamp: Excellent hiking, biking and wildlife.

 - Koreshan State Historic Park: Beautiful spot, fascinating history of an early Florida cult